HenriqueDerosa/flappy-birds-clone/README.md

 # flappy-birds-clone
-A Flappy birds game, made in Unity.
+This is a simple study made in Unity, during the Game Programming course at Imagine School, Florianópolis- Brazil.